sjsonucool/hadamard-matrices-resistant-to-related-differentials-cryptanalysis/README.md

 # Hadamard-Based MixColumns Matrices Resistant to Related-Differential Attacks

 This repository contains three key pieces of code (and a data file) that implement the construction and analysis of 4×4 Hadamard-based MixColumns matrices over $\mathrm{GF}(2^8)$.
 These matrices are analyzed for MDS (maximum distance separable) properties and tested for specific differential-attack-related relations.
-See our paper **Construction of Hadamard-based MixColumns1
-Matrices Resistant to Related-Differential Cryptanalysis** for further details.
+See our paper **Construction of Hadamard-based MixColumns Matrices Resistant to Related-Differential Cryptanalysis** for further details.

 ---